 📮 Save this recipe for later!

-Why you'll love this recipe
+Why this recipe works

-- No water bath needed: We tested multiple bake times and oven temperatures so you can skip the water bath without risking cracks.
+- No water bath needed: We tested different bake times and oven temperatures so you can skip the water bath without risking cracks.

 - Proven success: Thousands of home bakers have made this recipe and shared rave reviews, many calling it their go-to dessert.

-- Cream cheese: Use full-fat and bring it to room temperature for a smooth, lump-free batter.
+- Cream cheese: Use full-fat block cream cheese and let it come to room temperature first so the filling mixes up smooth and lump-free.

 Substitutions and variations

-- Biscuits: Graham crackers, digestive biscuits, Biscoff cookies, or crushed Oreos.
+- Biscuits: Graham crackers, digestive biscuits, Biscoff cookies, or crushed Oreos all work well for the crust.

-- Butter: Unsalted is best, but salted works fine too.
+- Butter: Unsalted butter is best, but salted butter works fine too.

-- Flour: Swap with cornstarch (same weight) for a gluten-free option.
+- Flour: Swap it with cornstarch by weight for a gluten-free option.

-- Toppings: Jam, fresh fruit, lemon curd, Nutella, Biscoff spread, caramel, dulce de leche, or whipped cream.
+- Toppings: Jam, fresh fruit, lemon curd, chocolate ganache, Nutella, Biscoff spread, caramel, dulce de leche, or whipped cream all work beautifully here.

 Step-by-step instructions